-Daniel Lewis Lee executed for torturing, killing Arkansas family in 1996, first federal execution 17 years
+Daniel Lewis Lee executed for torturing, killing Arkansas family in 1996, first federal execution in 17 years

 The execution is the first after the Trump administration announced last year it would be making a return back to capital punishment methods.

-Two more executions are scheduled this week, Wesley Ira Purkey on Wednesday and Dustin Lee Honken on Friday.
+Two more executions are scheduled this week, Wesley Ira Purkey's on Wednesday, and Dustin Lee Honken's on Friday.

 CLICK HERE FOR THE FOX NEWS APP